ispeters/async_scope/asyncscope.md

 - `dissociate()` will undo an association by decrementing the scope's count of oustanding operations.
   - When a scope is in the open-and-joining or closed-and-joining state and an invocation of `dissociate()` undoes the final scope association, the scope moves to the joined state and the outstanding _`join-sender`_ completes.

-//TODO: this needs to be reworded under the context of try_associate and when you move/copy senders

-While a scope is open, calls to `nest()` that return normally will have incremented the scope's count of oustanding operations.
-In this case, the resulting _`nest-sender`_ is an associated sender that acts like an RAII handle: the scope's internal count is incremented when the sender is created and decremented when the sender is "done with the scope", which happens when the sender or its _`operation-state`_ is destroyed.
-Moving a _`nest-sender`_ transfers responsibility for decrementing the count from the old instance to the new one.
-Copying an associated _`nest-sender`_ is permitted if the sender it's wrapping is copyable, but the copy may "fail" since copying requires incrementing the scope's count, which is only allowed when the scope is open; if copying fails, the new sender is an unassociated sender that behaves as if it were the result of a failed call to `nest()`.

 The state transitions of a `simple_counting_scope` means that it can be used to protect asynchronous work from use-after-free errors.
 Given a resource, `res`, and a `simple_counting_scope`, `scope`, obeying the following policy is